Purdue-CSUSB/CS-190-F2016/labs/lab1/README.md

 The purpose of this lab is to teach the basics of using the terminal.
 After you finish this lab, you will be able to manipulate files on any UNIX-like machine (including your Purdue CS account)!

-## Introduction

-### Accounts you'll need

-There's a few accounts you'll want to sign up for if you haven't already.
-You don't need any of these for this lab, but we will be using them later in the course.

-* Github is awesome, so sign up when you get the chance.
-If you use your purdue email, you'll get some extra stuff for free.
-You can click [here](https://education.github.com) for more information.
-* Sign up for the [CS 190 Piazza](https://piazza.com/purdue/fall2016/cs190/home) if you haven't already.
-* While you're at it, you should apply to Purdue's hackathon [here](http://boilermake.org).

-###Some useful links
-* The syllabus for this course can be found [here](https://github.com/Purdue-CSUSB/CS-190-F2016/tree/master/syllabus) if you need it.
-* The course calener can be found [here](https://drive.google.com/file/d/0B6T9Y1awPtf7LTNnOU0zYzVEekU/view).

 ## The Lab

 Before starting the lab, you might want to check out the [Lecture 1 Cheat Sheet](https://github.com/Purdue-CSUSB/CS-190-F2016/blob/master/labs/lab1/lecture01-basic-terminal-commands.md) to review all the common commands.